jonathanperret/paysage/README.md

     node_modules/.bin/testem

-#### Deployement on www.paysage.xyz
+#### Deployment on www.paysage.xyz

 The demo is continuously deployed from the GitHub repository, so your pull requests are welcome, and will be live in minutes once accepted :-)

 #### Server, Playground, Editor(s)

-The **Paysage server** is a NodeJs / Express app that both listen to the programmer page for new code and send code to the renderer using socket.io.
-Fallbacks from WebSockets to older techniques are really useful here, because sadly WebSockets are blocked on many institutions's networks where we tried Paysage: museums, universities…
+The **Paysage server** is a NodeJs / Express app that both listens to the programmer page for new code and sends code to the renderer using socket.io.
+Fallbacks from WebSockets to older techniques are really useful here, because sadly WebSockets are blocked on many institutions' networks where we tried Paysage: museums, universities…

 The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js.
-Each code object is run as one separated Processing.js instance.
-As Processing.js leave js code alone, a code object can load and use other rendering libraries like two.js, d3.js, allowing participants mix and matcj, and to code their objects using their favorite library.
+Each code object is run as a separated Processing.js instance.
+As Processing.js leaves JS code alone, a code object can load and use other rendering libraries like two.js, d3.js, allowing participants to mix and match, and to code their objects using their favorite library.

 **Paysage code editors** implementations will ideally be in a variety of languages that compile or interpret to javascript, and could be purely textual editors or visual editors or anything in between.
-For example :
+For example:
  - A block-based editor based on Snap!, Blocky from Google or BlockLanguages.
  - A local folder-watcher app for text editors could push code to the Paysage server at each file save.
  - An Etherpad based editor could allow several persons to code together on the same code object.